 Committees of the Board

-There are five Committees of the Board
+There are a number of Sub Committees of the Board

-Once a study has been approved by a DSSG and has undergone peer review (if applicable) the study is submitted to the SMG for review and approval.
+The Disease Specific Sub Groups (DSSGs).
+There is a DSSG representing each relevant disease area.
+Each group is responsible for discussing potential new studies and/or collaborations.
+Once a study has been approved by a DSSG and has undergone peer review (if applicable), the study is submitted to the SMG for approval.

 The External Scientific Advisory Review Board.
 Consultations are currently underway in relation to the role of this Board to clarify and maximise its input.